 - How do we (Nigerians) identify trauma as a psychological issue?

 - What educational scholars are a part of you work as an educator and a choreographer?

-When it was time to leave Nigeria, I wish I could’ve stayed there an extra week just to explore the area.
-Unfortunately, I had to get back to prepare for the Drum Beat Journey experience in Chicago, but I knew this would not be my last time presenting at this conference.
+I truly wish I could have stayed in Nigeria for an extra week just to explore the area, but unfortunately, I had to get back to prepare for the Drum Beat Journey experience in Chicago.
+However, I knew this would not be my last time presenting at this conference.